Pacific Northwest residents are told to stay off the roads as ice coats the region

 PORTLAND, Ore.
-(AP) — An ice storm threatened to topple towering trees onto power lines and turned mountain highways treacherous Wednesday in the Pacific Northwest, where residents were urged to avoid travel.
+(AP) — An ice storm threatened to topple towering trees onto power lines and turned roads and mountain highways treacherous Wednesday in the Pacific Northwest, where residents were urged to avoid travel.

-Around Portland, Oregon, long icicles dangled from roofs and cars, and ice encased branches, plants and leaves like thick glass.

-The warning area was reduced to parts of southwest Washington and northwest Oregon, including Portland, a metro area of over 2 million.
+The warning area was reduced later in the morning to parts of southwest Washington and northwest Oregon, including Portland, a metro area of over 2 million, and further limited to the western edge of the Columbia River Gorge in the afternoon.

+Diane Flaherty, resident of a hilly and forested neighborhood in southwest Portland, said her home has been without power since Saturday.
+That day, she left her house when she saw the large tree in her front yard start swaying in the strong wind.
+To stay safe — and warm — she decided to go stay with her brother-in-law.

+“It was like a war zone,” she said, describing the sound of trees cracking as they toppled onto her neighbors' cars and homes.
+“We were absolutely stunned.”

 Schools and government buildings closed as authorities warned of icy roads and the chance of new power outages, even as crews struggled to restore electricity to thousands blacked out for days.